udexon/Homoiconism/Q27_HOTRECIPE.md

 In the GitHub link I gave, it leads to more articles I wrote about homoiconism, which is central to the algorithm I proposed above.

+We intend to create an algorithm that mimics the operations of human programmers, as a first attempt to model artificial general intelligence.

 3. Reference to similar work: